picmi/help/docs/business/integrations/integration-events.md

 ### General integration rules

+PICMI is a system of record making it the source of the original data, but it does not attempt to maintain data over time and keep the two systems synchronised.

 * only accepted applications can be integrated
 * only send data (which means make a new record) in the integration if no record exists
 * do not update existing records
+* updates to records must be done manually in the system itself with a person authorised to make the changes

 <div class="ui-instructions">